-This document refers to the architecture of the new renderer, Fabric, that is in active roll-out.
+This document refers to the New Architecture, that is in active roll-out.

 The React Native renderer utilizes a core render implementation to be shared across platforms

 In the previous render system of React Native, the React Shadow Tree, layout logic, and View Flattening algorithm were implemented once for each platform.
 The current renderer was designed to be a cross-platform solution by sharing a core C++ implementation.

 The React Native team intends to incorporate an animation system into the render system and also extend the React Native render system to new platforms such as Windows, and operating systems in game consoles, televisions, and more.

 Leveraging C++ for the core render system introduces several advantages.
 A single implementation reduces the cost of development and maintenance.
 It improves the performance of creating React Shadow Trees and layout calculation because the overhead of integrating Yoga with the renderer is minimized on Android (i.e. no more JNI for Yoga).
 Finally, the memory footprint of each React Shadow Node is smaller in C++ than it would be if allocated from Kotlin or Swift.

 The team is also leveraging C++ features that enforce immutability to ensure there are no issues related to concurrent access to shared but not protected resources.

 It is important to recognize that the renderer use case for Android still incurs the cost of JNI for two primary use cases: